fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 Standard Library implements three executables to test the validity of the Fortran codes against the original C and C++ codes.
-The three executables must be compiled manually using the makefile `Makefile.validation`, and the the compiler suite used must be GCC's.
+The three executables must be compiled manually using the makefile `Makefile.validation`, and the compiler suite used must be GCC's.
 The first executable, `generate_key_array` is based on Fortran code, and generates a random sequence of 2048 integers of kind `INT8`, and stores that sequence in the binary file